When you write a blog post or create content that you publish online, you want people to read it.

-The best way to make this happen is to have your web pages appear in Google or Bing search engine results pages.
+The best way to make this happen is to get your web pages to appear in Google or Bing search engine results pages.

 But just because you write well, and include a lot of valuable information in your articles about your product or service doesn’t mean that search engines will give you a high ranking factor.
 It doesn’t even guarantee that they will index it.